ThomasKillin/portfolio-tracker/README.md

 * Reads user portfolio data including stock purchases and sales
 * Allows input of a reference stock ticker that can be used benchmark against portfolio performance
-* Gets historical stock price data using a Yahoo finance API
+* Gets historical stock price data using the yfinance library
 * Report a summary table of each stock holding, including current price, average price, daily and total % gain
 * Plots portfolio gain metrics including Basic return and Time Weighted return (Modified Dietz return) aginst the return of the benchmark index
 * Plots the percentage gain of each stock holding